Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Magic is believing in yourself, if you can do that, you can make anything happen."
+> "Be truthful about your emotions, and use your mind and emotions in your favor, not against yourself."
-> — **Johann Wolfgang von Goethe**
+> — **Robert Kiyosaki**

 ---